One of the things I hear all the time when I ask people about their greatest struggle in staying healthy is that it’s too expensive to eat healthy.

 If you can set aside one day per week to prep (and in some cases, freeze) your meals, there won’t be a concern of fresh food going bad.
 You’ll also save time in the long run, considering all the time spent pondering what to eat every time you get hungry.

 (Tip: Get your staples – coconut oil, apple cider vinegar, salt, and spices – and refill smaller containers throughout the week to ration them.
 A simple thing I like to do is buy Bragg’s Apple Cider Vinegar in a gallon, then refill a smaller bottle.)

-One of the best things I decided to do recently was to buy my spring water in bulk.
-Companies like Absopure and Mountain Valley have great prices on bulk spring water, which saves you time and money.
-They deliver, and you don’t have the hassle of driving to the store and wasting endless gallons of plastic jugs.
+You can also buy spring water in bulk.
+Companies like Absopure and Mountain Valley have great prices on bulk spring water and they also deliver, and you don’t have the hassle of driving to the store and wasting endless gallons of plastic jugs.

-Once upon a time, all food was organic.
-Sadly, that isn’t true today.
-Though organic food is obviously the better choice – it’s richer in nutrients, antioxidants, and phytonutrients, and it supports a healthier planet – if you can’t go completely organic then there’s a little loophole, The Dirty Dozen and the Clean Fifteen.
+Organic food is the best choice – it’s richer in nutrients, antioxidants, and phytonutrients, and it supports a healthier planet.
+But if you can’t go completely organic, be sure to keep the Dirty Dozen and the Clean Fifteen in mind.

 The Clean Fifteen are the select fruits and veggies that stand up to the damage done by pesticides and industrial practices.
-Because conventional food is obviously cheaper than organic, in order to get the most bang for your buck, you can purchase some conventional foods from the clean fifteen.
-These include:
+Because conventional food is cheaper than organic, in order to get the most bang for your buck, you can purchase some conventional foods from the clean fifteen.